JamisonHunter/powergrab/README.md

     ```bash
     sudo mv target/release/powergrab /usr/local/bin/

+5. Lastly, type 'powergrab' into the terminal in order to check if it is working.

 ### Technologies

 I chose to use Rust primarily due to its understandable file organization and easy creation of executable files.